browserify-rails/browserify-rails/README.md

 ## Support for rails asset directories as non-relative module sources

-In the Rails asset pipeline, it is common to have files in app/assets/javascripts and being able to do `//= require some_file` which exists in one of the asset/javascript directories.
+In the Rails asset pipeline, it is common to have files in `app/assets/javascripts` and being able to do `//= require some_file` which exists in one of the asset/javascript directories.
 In some cases, it is useful to have similar functionality with browserify.
 This has been added by putting the Rails asset paths into NODE_PATH environment variable when running browserify.

-But this comes at a large cost: right now, it breaks source maps.
+But this comes at a large cost: right now, it appears to break source maps.
 This might be a bug or a fixable breakage but it hasn't been solved yet.
+The use of NODE_PATH is also contentious in the NodeJS community.

 Why leave it in?
 Because some typical Rails components break without it.
 For example, jasmine-rails expects to be able to move JavaScript to